-Cultural Compass: A Mozart masterpiece, science fiction comes to life and environmental art
+Cultural Compass: Mozart masterpiece, science fiction and environmental art

 Every Sunday, Belga English picks its favourite events from the cultural agenda.
-This week: Brussels ushers in summer with one of Mozart's playful and scintillating operas, the legendary science fiction worlds of Jules Verne meets modern day technology and a look at the legacy of industrial waste through photographs.
+This week: Brussels ushers in summer with one of Mozart's playful and scintillating operas, the legendary science fiction worlds of Jules Verne meets modern technology, and a look at the legacy of industrial waste through photographs.

 Each summer, this festival brings together Belgian and international talent to celebrate operatic masterpieces, with a special focus on the works of Mozart.